citp/BlockSci/README.rst

 There is no need for user intervention to resolve this issue since the machine will do so automatically on launch.

-The AMI contains a fully updated version of the Bitcoin blockchain as of the creation date of the AMI (March 8, 2017).
+The AMI contains a fully updated version of the Bitcoin blockchain as of the creation date of the AMI (May 8, 2018).
 Additionally it will automatically start a Bitcoin full node and update the blockchain once every hour to the latest version of the chain.

 .. _ami-0d0091e593d44cce1: https://console.aws.amazon.com/ec2/home?region=us-east-1#launchAmi=ami-0d0091e593d44cce1
 .. _known performance issue: https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-initialize.html